Voluntary 403(b) Savings Plan Project

 The University engaged CAPTRUST, an external consultant, to assist with the comprehensive review of service providers, investment options, technology, and education opportunities for the future financial wellbeing of our participants.
 USF also formed a Retirement Plan Investment Committee that is charged to periodically review USF’s 403(b) plan and providers.

-Key enhancements to the Voluntary 403(b) Savings Plan that will be implemented in late February 2020 include:
+Key enhancements to the Voluntary 403(b) Savings Plan that have been implemented in late February 2020 include: